 Dolphin Quest is an international organization known for its exemplary animal health care, creative approach to education, and commitment to the study of ocean wildlife.
 With extremely high standards of health care for our animals, each of our three locations exceed all state and federal requirements for having animals in professional human care.
+We are accredited and certified from the following organizations.

 Alliance of Marine Mammal Parks and Aquariums (AMMPA)